misterpinks/Watermarker/README.md

 **⭐ Star this repo if you find it useful!**

+*Detection capabilities: Invisible watermarks • Suspicious images • AI writing patterns • PDF analysis*

-Made with ❤️ for the open web
+Made with ❤️ for digital transparency